digshake/CSJavaWUSTL/_sources/Module0-Introduction/software.rst

 3. Accepting the exercises
 =====================

 For each major type of course work you will need to generate a repository on GitHub.
 You'll do so by clicking on a link and "accepting" an assignment.
-Click `HERE <no>`_ to accept the repository containing the course exercises ***and follow along with the instructions below***.
+Click `HERE <https://classroom.github.com/a/QVNyoZKd>`_ to accept the repository containing the first batch of course exercises ***and follow along with the instructions below***.

 2. Select the button to accept the exercises: